 - Tracking feedback and improvement: Better and digital interaction with clients and evolving key performance indices.

-- Enhances products: Smart and better buildings with enhanced infrastructure.
+- Enhances products: Smart and better buildings with improved infrastructure.
 Smart cities.

 - New financing options: Customized and tailored financing models.

 - Multiple performance tracking: Transparent performance tracking and enhanced value in data.

 Required things to deliver quality